neville-nazerane/NetCore-Apis/README.md

 # NetCore-Apis
-      Simplify the entire process consuming your rest Apis to using them on your UI
+      Simplify the entire process consuming your rest Apis to using the results in your UI.